wp-plugins/codepress-admin-columns/readme.txt

 * Multiple Values
 * Numeric value ( this also works for sorting by meta_value_num )

-= Sortable Custom Columns =

-A nice feature is that it will make some of the new columns support sorting.
-By default WordPress let's you sort by Title, Date, Comments and Author.
-This will make you be able to sort by:

-* ID
-* page order
-* slug
-* page template
-* word count
-* attachment count
-* custom fields ( both meta_value and meta_value_num are supported )

 = User Columns =

 You can also change the User Columns.
 The following user columns are added: